cosmicexplorer/CytoTools/README.md

         - not numeric ones
         - run this on *markers shared between all pops*
             - and maybe fix some small inconsistencies in column naming
+    - with all cells as ref pop for visne
+        - so each file's visne is just its subset of that total visne
 - install and run pairwise emd on all visne plots (this is an R script)
     - this will produce a csv
     - heatmap created from csv (heatmap creation is also an R script)